UN-OCHA/hid_app2/README.md

 ## E2E tests

-E2E is implemented with Protractor, an end-to-end testing tool for Angular.
+E2E is implemented with Jasmine with the help of Protractor, an end-to-end testing tool for Angular.

 Installation on **host machine**: